klum-dsl/klum-ast/README.md

 ## Basic usage:

-ConfigDSL consists of two Annotations: `@DSLConfig` and `@DSLField`.
+ConfigDSL consists of two Annotations: `@DSL` and `@Field`.

-`DSLConfig` annotates all domain classes, i.e. classes of objects to be generated via the DSL.
+`DSL` annotates all domain classes, i.e. classes of objects to be generated via the DSL.

-`DSLField` is an optional field to further configure the handling of specific fields.
+`Field` is an optional field to further configure the handling of specific fields.

-### @DSLConfig
+### @DSL
-DSLConfig is used to designate a DSL-Configuration object, which is enriched using the AST Transformation.
+DSL is used to designate a DSL-Configuration object, which is enriched using the AST Transformation.

 #### the `key`-attribute